danyspin97/danyspin97-site/content/blog/getting_started_with_execline.md

 > `background` reads a `prog1...` command in a block, spawns a child executing `prog1...` and then execs into `prog2...`

+Relating back to the `sh` syntax:

+- `foreground { a } b` is the equivalent to `a ; b`

+- `background { a } b` is the equivalent of `a & v`

 ```
 foreground { sleep 10 }

 echo "I waited 10 seconds."
 ```

-This is an example where the script wait ten seconds and echo the message we choosed. `foreground` could also be used several times in a row.
+This is an example where the script wait ten seconds and echo the message we choosed. `foreground` can also be used several times in a row.

 ## Variable management

-> `execline` maintains no state, and thus has no real variables, it provides such a substitution facility via substitution commands
+> `execline` maintains no state, and thus has no real variables

-As stated in the `execline` documentation, there no variables.
-All we have is the substitution facility, which will be used in the next examples.
+While somewhat of a misnomer, execline emulates variable management in other scripting languages via its substitution mechanism, which we will use in the next examples.

 > `define variable value prog...`